This post was originally published in 2009 and has been updated.

 I don’t really have an amazing, grab-the-headlines story to put in my sidebar…rather, my tale is one of faithful plodding along the frugal path.

-(I think I did eventually purchase the sweater, but I am clearly not an impulse shopper!)
+(I did eventually purchase the sweater, but I am clearly not an impulse shopper!)

-I carried my frugal, un-spendy ways into our marriage, and though we’ve never had a high income (we’ve always been below the median, sometimes far below), we’ve navigated through the ups and downs of the last 11.5 years without accumulating any consumer debt.
+I carried my frugal, un-spendy ways into our marriage, and we’ve navigated through the ups and downs of the last 22 years without accumulating any consumer debt.

 We’ve had a few car loans, but we’ve always paid them off way ahead of time.